TugboatQA/docs/examples/wordpress/index.md

 find /var/www/html/wp-content/uploads -type f -exec chmod 0664 {} \;
 ```

-### Update the Wordpress Configuration
+### Update the WordPress Configuration

-Finally, configure Wordpress to use the new database by generating a
+Finally, configure WordPress to use the new database by generating a
 `wp-config.local.php` file.
 Add the following to the `tugboat-init` section of
 the build script.